The costs of Israel's longest war, for Israelis

 He says he has treated many soldiers who acknowledged shooting Palestinian civilians, and who are experiencing what mental health practitioners call moral injury or moral trauma.

-"Many people describe the fact that they have betrayed their values," he said.
+"Many people describe the fact that they have betrayed their values," he says.
 "If you shot a child, the child walks with you."

 The cost of apathy to Palestinian suffering